Mughammad-Case/my-tailwindcss-playground/README.md

 Building things can feel heavy when every project has to become: a portfolio piece, a client deliverable, a startup, a "serious thing".

+### What’s inside 📦
+Micro-experiments.
+Unfinished ideas.
+Small delights.
+Each one either:
+- starts with curiosity 🐚
+- or ends when it stops being interesting 🌙